nikodojan/EasyButton/README.md

 ```

 For both types there is a number of attributes that can be used to change the button's appearance.
 Use Bootstrap btn- classes to change the colors.
+The button already contains the "btn" class.
+It only requires the btn- +color class.

 **Attributes for (standard) Button:**